orchidjs/tom-select/doc_src/pages/docs/selectize.js.md

 tags: docs
 ---

-Tom Select was forked from selectize.js to provide the same usability without the need for jQuery or any other JavaScript framework.
+Tom Select was forked from <a href="https://github.com/selectize/selectize.js">selectize.js</a> to provide the same usability without the need for jQuery or any other JavaScript framework.

 ## New Features